This is how it works

 Freedom of design

-With zForce technology enabled touch screens you enjoy complete freedom of design as there is no requirement for glass or plastic film overlays on top of the display window.
+With zForce technology enabled sensing displays you enjoy complete freedom of design as there is no requirement for glass or plastic film overlays on top of the display window.
 The result is a 100% optical transparency with improved image quality and reduced glare.

 EMC test – Neonode zForce touch technology vs. Apple capacitive touch